endrias34/FYS-STK4155/Project-2/README.md

 pytest -v
 This will test both packages with test on for example R2-score, sigmoidfunction and so on.

-Authors
+## Authors
-Michael Bitney
+Jing Sun and
-Magnus Grøndalen
+Endrias Getachew Asgedom